Heartland virus

-Heartland bandavirus, sometimes called Heartland virus (HRTV), is a tick-borne phlebovirus of the Bhanja virus serocomplex discovered in 2009.
+Heartland virus (HRTV) is a tick-borne phlebovirus of the Bhanja virus serocomplex discovered in 2009.
 The lone star tick transmits the virus to people when feeding on blood.
-As of 2017, only five states in the Central United States have reported 20 human infections, namely Arkansas, Indiana, Missouri, Oklahoma, and Tennessee; symptoms resemble those of two other tick-borne infections ehrlichiosis and anaplasmosis.
+As of 2022, there has been 60 cases of Heartland virus reported in 14 U.S. states including Arkansas, Indiana, Missouri, Oklahoma, North Carolina, Georgia, Illinois, Iowa, Kansas, New York, Pennsylvania, Virginia, Kentucky, and Tennessee.
+Symptoms resemble those of two other tick-borne infections ehrlichiosis and anaplasmosis.
 The reservoir host is unknown, but deer, raccoon, coyotes, and moose in 13 different states have antibody titers against the virus.
 By 2023, over 50 human infections were reported in at least eleven states.

 History

 The Heartland virus (HRTV) was discovered in 2009 in northwestern Missouri by Dr. Scott Folk of Heartland Regional Medical Center in St. Joseph, Missouri.
 The virus was first proven to infect humans in June 2009 when two farmers, living 60 mi apart, presented with fever, fatigue, diarrhea, thrombocytopenia, and leukopenia.

 The Lone Star Tick transmits the virus to people when feeding on blood.